 Section 1 of this document provided the purpose and scope, and clarified the intended audience.

-Section 2 provides background information, including how this document is related to other NIST, Federal, and international documents and initiatives including Generally Accepted Principles and Practices for Securing Information Technology Systems, SP 800-14, September 1996, and the Common Criteria.
-Section 3, the main section of this document, presents 32 security principles and identifies their applicability in the life-cycle phases.
+Section 2 provides background information, including how this document is related to other NIST, Federal, and international documents and initiatives including Generally Accepted Principles and Practices for Securing Information Technology Systems, SP 800-14, September 1996; the Common Criteria; and layered-protections (also called "defense in depth").

+Section 3, the main section of this document, presents 33 security principles and identifies their applicability in the life-cycle phases.

 Section 4 is a short summary.

-This document also has two appendices; Appendix A defines terms used in this document and Appendix B provides a list of referenced documents.
+Appendix A defines terms used in this document.

+Appendix B provides a list of referenced documents and other sources of information.